-1. The Bureau is committed to advancing its means of production with the use of digital technologies.
+The Bureau is committed to advancing its means of production with the use of digital technologies.
 The Bureau is committed to expediting the issuance of credentials.

-- a.
-Create a means for CDL drivers to renew their driver's licenses on-line.
-This will minimize the waiting lines at the CDL locations. - b.
-Make it possible for teens to take the knowledge test at home which will reduce the number of people waiting at service locations.
+- 1) Create a means for CDL drivers to renew their driver's licenses on-line.
+This will minimize the waiting lines at the CDL locations. - 2) Make it possible for teens to take the knowledge test at home which will reduce the number of people waiting at service locations.
 This will speed up the process of getting their learner's permit because they will only have to visit a driver service location once.
 A substantial number of teens currently fail the knowledge exam, compelling them to return to a driver service location multiple times.

-6. Agency Goals, Objectives, Strategies and Measures by Program for FY 2026 through FY 2030
+6. Agency Goals, Objectives, Strategies and Measures by Program for FY 2027 through FY 2031